Welcome to Wild Minds

 -

-Tailored pathways: Every learner follows an individual programme shaped around their needs, strengths, and future aspirations.
+Every learner follows a personalised programme shaped around their needs, strengths, interests, and future pathways, with flexibility built in to respond to regulation, engagement, and progress. -

-Rooted in nature: Our beautiful farm, home to a wide range of rescue animals, offers space, fresh air, and meaningful hands-on learning.
+Our farm setting, home to a wide range of rescue animals, provides space, fresh air, movement, and meaningful hands-on learning, supporting regulation, responsibility, and wellbeing. -

 Our Programmes